 - obtain a security certificate from a reliable source that offers technical support and make sure your certificate is always up to date;

-- use permanent server-side redirects for ensuring that your users and search engines always go to the HTTPS webpages and make sure that the content is the same on both HTTP and HTTPS websites.
+- use permanent server-side redirects from HTTP to HTTPS for ensuring that your users and search engines always go to the HTTPS webpages and make sure that the content is the same on both HTTP and HTTPS websites.

 - check if your HTTPS pages can be crawled and indexed by Google – you can use an URL inspection tool.
 Do not use the noindex tag.

 To make sure you and your employees browse safely on the Internet and avoid threats like phishing or man-in-the-middle, we recommend you enhance your HTTPS security by using a solution that can filter the traffic at the DNS, HTTP, and HTTPS layers.

 Our Heimdal™ Threat Prevention can block attacks before they reach your network, servers, or endpoints, thanks to the unique combination of local and cloud filtering.
 The solution is available both for network and endpoint protection, and you can use them connected or as standalone modules.

 HTTPS security is essential for the cybersecurity of any company and any user of the Internet – ignoring it might lead to cyberattacks with serious consequences like money loss, time loss, brand damage, and so on.